Blayzeing/open-compound-eye-standard/README.md

 # open-compound-eye-standard
-An open extension of the GlTF standard to define and describe compound eyes in 3D space.
+An open extension of the GlTF standard to define and describe apposition compound eyes in 3D space.